Time for Singapore to firm up Covid-19 exit strategy: Experts

-As at Aug 3, 4.33 million people had received at least one dose of the vaccine against Covid-19.
-It is only fair to give these people time to get their second dose, and the two weeks needed for their immunity to build up for maximum protection.
+As at Wednesday, 4.3 million people had received at least one dose of the vaccine against Covid-19, and 3.6 million both doses.
+It is only fair to give the more than 700,000 people time to get their second dose, and the two weeks needed for their immunity to build up for maximum protection.

 Senior Minister of State for Health Janil Puthucheary's announcement that Singapore is looking into vaccinations for the 50,000 short-term pass holders here would plug another gap of possible infection and spread.

-Professor Paul Tambyah, a senior infectious diseases consultant at the National University Hospital (NUH), said: "The number of deaths is so low right now that it is unlikely that further prolonging the restrictions will have a significant impact."

-Since Covid-19 hit Singapore in January last year, a total of 39 people have died.
-There are now seven people requiring intensive care - a far cry from the hundreds feared when this wave of infections started.
+Since Covid-19 hit Singapore in January last year, a total of 40 people have died.
+There are now eight people requiring intensive care - a far cry from the hundreds feared when this wave of infections started.

 In announcing the current phase two (heightened alert) last month, Health Minister Ong Ye Kung said 1,000 intensive care unit (ICU) beds have been set aside for Covid-19 patients.